goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - Usually used when we have an app that needs to access user data when they are not logged in.
   - Difficult to setup because we need to store a lot of info about the user.
 - OAuth for JS Browser Apps
-  - Results in a 'token' that a browser app can use ot make requests on behalf of the user.
+  - Results in a 'token' that a browser app can use to make requests on behalf of the user.
   - Usually used when we have an app that only needs to access user data while they are logged in.
   - Very easy to set up thanks to Google's JS lib to automate flow.
 - Google OAuth Login Flow